 Shift Your Focus

 We all have those not-so-great times that trigger us and put us on the defense.
-And most of the time, these experiences happen around and with the people we love and value most.
+And most of the time, these experiences happen around people we love and value most.
 Instead of getting angry and defensive, try shifting your focus from reacting critically to responding with curiosity.
 Here’s what this might look like…

 Your partner comes home in a bad mood and you immediately notice the energy shift in the room.
 While nothing has even been said yet, you already feel your chest tighten as your heart begins to beat faster, putting you more on edge.
 How do you respond?